anchitgupt/anchitgupt/README.md

 ### Hi there 👋

 Welcome, My name is Anchit Gupta.
-Machine Learning and App Development Enthusiast currently doing my PostGrad from [IIIT Delhi](https://www.iiitd.ac.in/) and my focus area of major projects are Natural Language Processing and Graph Mining.
+Data Engineering, Machine Learning and App Development Enthusiast currently doing working as an Analyst in Axtria Pvt.
+Ltd. I have done my PostGrad from [IIIT Delhi](https://www.iiitd.ac.in/) and my focus area of major projects are Natural Language Processing and Graph Mining.
 <!-- **anchitgupt/anchitgupt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Here are some ideas to get you started: